Qumulo/docs/administrator-guide/qumulo-core/using-access-tokens.md

 $ qq auth_create_access_token jane --file ./qumulo_credentials
 ```

-To use the credentials file, specify its location by useing the `--credentials-store` flag.
+To use the credentials file, specify its location by using the `--credentials-store` flag.
 For example:

 ```bash
 $ qq --credentials-store ./qumulo_credentials who_am_i